tapirdata/stream-hasher/README.md

   - `options.renameFile`: to obtain even finer contol of renaming supply a function that take a viny-file and the digest to directly manipulate the file's path.
   - `options.maxSingleSize`: In the special case of an stream-file to be renamed, the digest must me emmitted before the file can be passed forward.
 Then is value is used to set the `highWaterMark` for processing that file to prevent deadlocking.
 Default is 16MB.

+### Event 'digest'

+is emmitted for every calculated hash-digest

+- `digest`: the calculated digest
+- `tag`: the file's tag

+### Event 'rename'

+is emmitted after the file has been renamed.
+If no renaming was specified, this is event is emmitted with `oldTag === newTag`.

+- `oldTag`: the file's tag before renaming
+- `newTag`: the file's tag after renaming